Tim Michels shifts stance on 1849 abortion ban, says he will support exceptions

 “He has made it clear since he started his campaign that he wants the most extreme ban on abortion in Wisconsin,” Beyer said.
 “Sorry Tim, there is no walking back your extreme anti-abortion stances.”

-Asked if Michels' latest comments represent a change of position on the topic, Michels' spokesperson Anna Kelly took aim at Evers, pointing to anti-abortion bills vetoed by the governor in the past.
+Asked if Michels’ latest comments represent a change of position on the topic of abortion, Michels’ spokesperson Anna Kelly took aim at Evers, pointing to anti-abortion bills vetoed by the governor in the past.

-Evers has joined a lawsuit seeking to overturn the state's abortion ban.
-He also has vetoed multiple GOP-authored anti-abortion bills, including legislation — which he also vetoed in 2019 — to impose criminal penalties on doctors who fail to give medical care in the extremely rare circumstance in which a baby is born alive following an abortion attempt.
+Evers has vetoed multiple GOP-authored anti-abortion bills, including legislation, which he also vetoed in 2019, to impose criminal penalties on doctors who fail to give medical care in the extremely rare circumstance in which a baby is born alive following an abortion attempt.
 Violators would be guilty of a felony punishable by up to six years in prison.

-Doctors have said babies are almost never born alive after failed abortion attempts and in the rare instances in which they are, doctors are already ethically and legally bound to try to keep them alive.
+Doctors have said babies are almost never born alive during failed abortion attempts and in the rare instances in which they are, doctors are already ethically and legally bound to try and keep them alive.